ironcladlou/GoTools/README.md

 { "keys" : ["ctrl+alt+i"], "command" : "gotools_oracle" , "args" : {"command": "implements"}},
 ```

-The following oracle operations are supported as argments to the `gotools_oracle` command:
+The following oracle operations are supported as arguments to the `gotools_oracle` command:

 Command      | Notes
 -------------|------